srid/srid/unfree/woke/unwoke.md

     >
     > No. Some are.
 Especially the younger ones.
     >
-    > But a lot of malicious, wicked people hide under the 'social justice' umbrella and take glee in hurting others.
+    > But a lot of [[malice|malicious]], wicked people hide under the 'social justice' umbrella and take glee in hurting others.
 Emotionally and physically.
 Then they play victim. https://twitter.com/elonmusk/status/1644199998496677889

 ## Case studies